-In keeping with the philosophy of College of Saint Mary and the Graduate Programs, a student is responsible for all required theory, practicum/internship/preceptorship experiences and assignments.
+In keeping with the values of College of Saint Mary and its philosophy of graduate education, a student is responsible for all required theory, practicum/internship/preceptorship experiences and assignments.
 Any misrepresentation of coursework, practicum/internship/preceptorship expectations or any other assignments will be considered by the Graduate Student Policies Committee for disciplinary action.
 Such misrepresentation may be cause for dismissal (Refer to Policy 2.1).